Yacht Chartering for Owners

 - A good charter broker is a necessity.
 The majority of charters come from interaction between charter brokers who work hard to not only run the calendar, but also fine-tune the details involved including negotiating the charters, collecting and handling the charter funds, handling issues which often occur, ensuring that the charter is operating at peak desirability and promoting the charter yacht.
 Remember that charter brokers are in business for successful charters and they are interested primarily in ensuring that their clients (both the charter boat owner and the charterer) are reaping the benefits of a good program.

 Some of the increased benefits which a charter yacht owner can expect are the opportunities to make use of the yacht which are paid for by the charterers – as transit between chartering areas (such as the Caribbean, Bahamas and other areas) are either averaged into the chartering program or paid for directly by the charterers.
-A successful charter yacht will often have an added perceived benefit to buyers, thus increasing the desirability of a yacht for sale.
+A successful charter yacht will often have an added perceived benefit to buyers, thus increasing the desirability of a yacht for sale (On the other hand if the boat is not kept up well…it may be labeled as a hard-ridden charter yacht which is not so desirable).
 In addition, tax benefits for the yacht can also be realized (an experienced tax consultant should be engaged early in the process of buying a yacht).
 And not the least, it is very feasible that a properly planned program for yacht chartering will minimize the cost of yacht ownership.

 AK Yachts can assist any owner or yacht buyer with not only getting the best possible advice, but assist with all aspects of implementing a successful yacht chartering for owners program.